UbiquityRobotics/demos/magni_lidar/README.md

     - Release the left mouse button

 If the gods are with you the robot will approach that spot and rotate to the direction you specified.

+## Running AMCL to dynamically correct the robot location

+The most common package that figures out where the robot it in the room (relative to the map made before) is called AMCL.
+It uses an adaptive Monte Carlo method to find the location of the robot at any given time.

+Run the launch file below to use AMCL.
+To use AMCL in any real world situation which may have a complex map you first have to use RViz to tell the robot where it is in the map.

+    roslaunch magni_lidar magni_lidar_maprunnier_amcl.launch

+More things have to be all working nicely for reasonable results using AMCL so we suggest you get the odom only running first and only after that works move on to this example using AMCL.

+The AMCL package figures out the map to odom transform and publishes that which in effect corrects the errors that build up on all robot self posting of odom frame.
+The earlier launch file had a static transform that published that the map to odom transform was 'zero' from map to odom frames.
+This launch file removes that static transform and lets the AMCL package publish the map to odom transform or ```tf```.

+## A Word About move_base avoids Dynamic Objects That May Move

+We are not using the more powerful move_base in this example (so far) to keep things as simple as possible.
+If you choose to use move_base the planing is much more advanced but of course more things can then go wrong.
+ROS navigation stack can use detection of things that get in the way of the robot to then alter the path the robot was taking to the destination.
+This is only mentioned here at this time as so far this simple demo does not use this feature.
+Sensors such as sonar sensors can be used to detect things and place them in something called a ```costmap```.
+The costmap can change as things move into and out of the path of the robot like your dog or cat or even yourself.

+The move_base code can dynamically re-think the path to be taken to avoid objects in the costmap.

 ## A word about the cruelty of the Real World